Paul baronets of Rodborough (second creation, 1821)

-The Paul baronetcy, of Rodborough in the County of Gloucester was created in the Baronetage of the United Kingdom on 3 September 1821 for the banker John Dean Paul.
-Onesiophorus Paul, 1st Baronet of the first creation, was his great-uncle, a younger brother of his grandfather Dean Paul.
+The Paul baronetcy, of Rodborough in the County of Gloucester, was created in the Baronetage of the United Kingdom on 3 September 1821 for the banker John Dean Paul.
+Sir Onesiophorus Paul, 1st Baronet of the first creation, was his great-uncle, a younger brother of his grandfather Dean Paul.

-The 2nd Baronet was involved in the banking firm Strahan, Paul & Co., and was convicted of fraud.
+The 2nd Baronet was a partner in the failed banking firm Strahan, Paul & Bates, and was convicted of fraud.
 The title became extinct on the death of the 6th Baronet in 1972.